JimLau49/greet-bot/README.md

 3. Add the bot to your server
 4. (optional) add a picture when the bot is being added to the server
 5. Navigate to where the file folder is, and shift + right click "open command window here"
-6. Enter node bot.js
+6. Enter "npm discord.js" and "npm weather.js" to install dependencies
-7. Enjoy
+7. To run bot enter "node bot.js"

 # References